schets/LILAC/README.md

 2. Run the command: git clone https://github.com/schets/LILAC lilac
 3. Enter the lilac directory (cd lilac)
 4. Compile the code by running make
-5. Upon successful compilation, the lilac binary can be found in ithe directory bin
+5. Upon successful compilation, the lilac binary can be found in the directory bin

-See the wiki for a tutorial on writing input files, and extending the engine in various manners.
-The engine is designed so that only a cursory knowledge of C/C++ is needed to write most extensions, and in general extending the code will not involve editing the engine itself.
+Or, from to installation directory, copy and paste this into the command line

-A nice tutorial on C++ can be found at www.cplusplus.com/tutorial, and a tutorial on pointers (arrays in C/C++) can be found at http://pw1.netcom.com/~tjensen/ptr/pointers.htm
+git clone https://github.com/schets/LILAC lilac && cd lilac && make

 TODO (kinda ordered by priority):